visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 As can be seen from the example, this view of the output is very similar to the :ref:`Basic_Mesh_Output`.
 It has all the same components, a coordinate set ``spatial_coords``, a topology ``spatial_topo``, and fields ``intensities_spatial`` and ``path_length_spatial``.
 The topology and fields are exact duplicates of those found in the :ref:`Basic_Mesh_Output`.
+The Spatial Energy Reduced Mesh is similar, but notable in the sense that it is missing the z dimension.

 The impetus for including the spatial extents mesh was originally to include spatial coordinates as part of the metadata, but later on it was decided that the spatial coordinates should be promoted to be a proper Blueprint coordset.
 We then duplicated the existing topology and fields from the :ref:`Basic_Mesh_Output` so that the spatial extents coordset could be part of a valid Blueprint mesh, and could thus be visualized using VisIt.